From Noon till Three: Plot

 In the late 19th century American West, a gang of bank robbers, including Graham Dorsey (Charles Bronson), is off to rob a small-town bank, but Graham is having second thoughts: he's had a nightmare in which the gang was wiped out during the robbery attempt.
 Worse, Graham's horse broke a leg and the gang members have to get another.
 They try to steal a horse at the ranch of the widow Amanda Starbuck (Jill Ireland).
 Amanda, suspicious of the men, denies having a horse.
 Graham checks out the barn and finds a horse, but still afraid of disaster, he lies to his men and agrees to wait three hours at the ranch for their return.
 It turns out he has another reason for wanting to stay behind though: he wants to force himself on Mrs. Starbuck.
 Amanda resists rather inventively; simply lies still, fully clothed.
 This frustrates Graham, who decides on a ruse.
 He pretends he is impotent, hoping to play on Amanda's sympathy.
-The deception works, and they make love three times.
+The deception works, and they have sex three times.

 As time passes, Graham and Amanda have a long, thoughtful discussion talking of their past lives, as well as their hopes and ambitions - Graham even wants to go straight and work in a bank.
 They even dance to Amanda's music box, with Graham wearing Mr. Starbuck's old tuxedo.
 A neighbor boy stops by to tell Amanda about an attempted bank robbery.
 The bank robbers from Graham's gang were caught and were going to be hanged in town that afternoon.
 She thinks Graham should ride out and help them.
 Graham thinks this is a way for him to be able to stay with her and get away from the gang.
 After much coercing he decides to play along and rides out, intending only to have a long nap.
 But this is shattered when the posse rides into sight, spotting Graham and giving chase.
 Graham eludes them when he comes upon a traveling dentist, exchanges clothes with him at gunpoint, and steals his horse and wagon.
 The unfortunate Dr. Finger is taken for Graham and shot dead.
 The posse, recognizing Mr. Starbuck's horse and tux, bring the body back to the Starbuck ranch.
 Amanda, seeing what she thinks is Graham's body faints.
 But Graham does not get away clean: it turns out Dr. Finger was a quack, and the first person Graham encounters after his escape was one of Dr. Finger's dissatisfied customers.
 He is put into prison on a year-long sentence for Dr. Finger's crimes.